prasad291024/ATB10xSeleniumAdvanceFramework/README.md

 # 🚀 Selenium Automation Framework (with Java)

 A robust and scalable Selenium Automation Framework built using Java and TestNG, equipped with modern features and utilities to support both local and cloud-based executions.
+This is custom hybrid framework which can handle multiple projects.

 ---